|

 I do not understand the meaning of 的 in the following sentence: 我爸爸是美国人,妈妈是意大利人,我十岁才到的美国。 This sentence is in my Chinese textbook.
 At first, I had thought it may be wrong.
 Afterward, I run into a...

-Tag Synonyms - Chinese Language Stack Exchange
+When are semi-colons used in Chinese? - Chinese Language Stack Exchange

 |